Introducing PalmSHIELD’s PlaySafe Playground Fencing

 PalmSHIELD is also introducing 36” solid screening panels which can be useful for further obscuring those attractive nuisances.

 What are the requirements for playground fencing?

 PalmSHIELD follows regulations set by the American Society for Testing and Materials International, which are designed to keep out intruders and avoid structural gaps posing entrapment issues.
 ASTM’s F2049 standard stipulates that playground fencing needs:

 - A minimum height of 48” above the grade.
 Defined in accordance with children ages 5 and under, this height helps prevent kids from scaling the fence.

 - Maximum gap of 4” between the grade and the bottom of the fence.
 Here at PalmSHIELD, we actually use a smaller distance of 2.”
 This helps avoid the above mentioned entrapment issues as well as preventing kids, intruders, and large animals from crawling under the fence.

 A few stipulations in regards to fabrication.
-For playground fencing made of vertical and horizontal members with the tops of horizontal member spaced less than 45” apart, the horizontal parts need to be located on the exterior side of the fence.
+For playground fence panels made of vertical and horizontal members with the tops of horizontal member spaced less than 45” apart, the horizontal parts need to be located on the exterior side of the fence.
 However, if your fence is made of vertical and horizontal parts and the horizontal tops are greater than 45” inches apart, the vertical members need to be spaced no more than 4” apart.

 Why is PalmSHIELD’s PlaySafe brand the best playground fencing?